 Andrew's versatile and enlightened approach to filmmaking has made him a leading cinematography talent in both film and television.
 His work includes writer/director Jason Orley’s coming-of-age film Big Time Adolescence, starring Pete Davidson, Machine Gun Kelly, and Jon Cryer, which premiered at the 2019 Sundance Film Festival and released on Hulu.
 Huebscher’s dexterity and depth as a visual storyteller draws the audience into this intimate feature, leading them through a darkly funny struggle of a young man on the verge of adulthood.
 Following that, he lensed The Binge starring Vince Vaughn for director Jeremy Garelick, also released on Hulu.

 Andrew’s highly-adaptable style has led him to a variety of thrilling projects.
-His features roster includes Millennium’s The Taking of Deborah Logan, directed by Adam Robitel and produced by Bryan Singer; Lionsgate’s Where’s The Money; and indie Kill The Monsters which opened at Frameline San Francisco in 2018.
+Feature films include Millennium’s The Taking of Deborah Logan, directed by Adam Robitel and produced by Bryan Singer; Lionsgate’s Where’s The Money; and indie Kill The Monsters which opened at Frameline San Francisco in 2018.
 Series work includes Comedy Central’s TOSH.0, Throwing Shade for TV Land, and AMC’s 8-part The Making of the Mob: New York.

 A Minnesota native, Huebscher studied filmmaking at the University of Southern California and has received accolades from the AICP and American Society of Cinematographers.
-He's an active member of the International Cinematographers Guild.
+He is an active member of the International Cinematographers Guild.

-For a deeper dive into Andrew's work, check out his Vimeo page.
+For a deeper portfolio dive, check out Andrew's Vimeo page.

 Inquiries: Matthew Coatsworth at United Talent Agency